safal312/xractor/README.md

 # Xractor

 Xractor is a module that allows scraping of [X-Ray data](https://www.amazon.com/salp/xray) from the Amazon Prime Video Platform.
-X-Ray data has been deemed quite useful in academia for network analysis of character interactions however the current method to gather it is [manual](https://weltliteratur.net/extracting-network-data-from-amazon-prime-videos/).
 This tool allows a user to pass in a set of links for automatic scraping for large scale analysis.

 ## Installation Guide

-Please install with the following instruction:(TBD)
+Please install with the following instruction:

 If running locally, please install the module locally with the following instructions:
 ```